akvorado/akvorado/console/data/docs/02-configuration.md

 consolidation interval.
 The second is how long to keep the data in the database.
 If `ttl` is 0, then the data is kept forever.
 If `interval` is 0, it applies to the raw data (the one in the `flows` table).
-For each resolution, a materialized view `flows_XXXX` is created with the specified interval.
+For each resolution, a materialized view `flows_DDDD` is created with the specified interval.
 It should be noted that consolidated tables do not contain information about source/destination IP addresses and ports.
 That's why you may want to keep the interval-0 table data a bit